yogeshvk1209/Home-IoT-Automation/README.md

 ### 2. Configuration & Secrets

 1.  **Prepare Directory:**
     The infrastructure is defined in `infra/smarthome.yml`.
-By default, it creates configuration directories relative to itself.

 2.  **Create Secrets:**
     ESPHome requires a `secrets.yaml` file.
-    Create `secrets.yaml` inside the configuration directory that will be mounted by ESPHome (e.g., `infra/esphome_config/` after first run, or manually create it).
+    Create `secrets.yaml` inside the configuration directory that will be mounted by ESPHome (or where you run the dashboard).
+You can use `nodes/secrets.yaml.example` as a template.

     ```yaml
     # secrets.yaml
     wifi_ssid: "MyWiFi"
     wifi_password: "password123"
-    ap_password: "fallback_password"
     ```

 3.  **Deploy Nodes:**
-    Copy the node configurations from `nodes/` to your active ESPHome configuration directory (e.g., `infra/esphome_config/`).
+    Copy the relevant node configuration file (e.g., `nodes/room1_node/room1_node.yaml`) to your active ESPHome configuration directory.

 ### 3. Running the stack